niladri-gudu/PayNProve/README.md

 ## What this dApp does

-- Users connect their wallet (MetaMask)
+- Connect wallet using MetaMask
-- Users pay a fixed amount of ETH
+- Pay a fixed amount of ETH
-- Smart contract permanently records payment
+- Store payment proof on-chain
-- Frontend verifies payment on-chain
+- Verify payment status from frontend
-- List of all paying wallets is publicly visible
+- Publicly show list of wallets that have paid
-- Only the contract owner can withdraw funds
+- Only contract owner can withdraw funds

 ---

 ## Tech Stack

 - Solidity
-- Hardhat (local blockchain & deployment)
+- Hardhat
 - Ethers.js
 - Next.js (App Router)
 - React